ZackDev/zackdev.github.io/_posts/2021-10-28-dices-howto.md

 The table simply displays the rolled dices with the resulting roll.
 To clean the table, click the table icon.

 # the 'create new dice' element
 Is for creating new dices.
-Here you can specify a name for the new dice and it's eyes.
-Enter a value for name and multiple eyes via the `add eyes` button.
-Single eyes can be removed by clicking on them.
+Here you can specify a name for the new dice and it's sides.
+Enter a value for name and multiple sides via the `add sides` button.
+Single sides can be removed by clicking on them.
 Finally press `create dice` to add a dice type to the list of available dices.

 # Not Yet Implemented:
 * add save/load functionality for custom dices using `browser.storage`